maximumstock/poe-currency-flip-planner/README.md

 # poe-currency-flip-planner

-This tool is an attempt at planning short-term arbitrage deals of currency in Path of Exile.
+This tool is an attempt at finding short-term arbitrage deals of currency in Path of Exile.

 ## Background
 Via [poe.trade](http://currency.poe.trade) one can look for currently offered currency